google/fonts/ofl/khand/upstream_info.md

 ## Conclusion

 The source block needs a `commit` field.
 The commit to use is likely `1f1d677` ("Compile 2.000" from Nov 2014) or an earlier version corresponding to the initial onboarding.
 No `config.yaml` is possible as the repository uses ITF's custom build system (Python scripts with FontLab/UFO sources).

+## Commit Added (HIGH confidence)

+Commit `1f1d6778d3a940999b543313b2371fa76b16a978` was determined by **tag_match**.
+Matched a version tag in the upstream repo whose date is on or before the binary modification date in google/fonts (2022-11-09).
+This is the most reliable method.